gruiick/pySpaceTrader/CONTRIBUTING.rst

 * You can play and test, and open issues,

-* You can fork and propose your modifications via Pull Requests (PR),
+* You can fork and propose your modifications via Pull Requests (PR) against 'develop' branch,

 * You can also write any kind of documentation,